Richard Dannatt: Early military career

 Having initially been interested in a tank regiment, Dannatt was interviewed at the Regular Commissions Board (later renamed the Army Officer Selection Board) by an officer from the Green Howards, who persuaded him to consider the infantry and arranged for a visit to a barracks near Colchester.
 There he met Peter Inge, then a major, and Dannatt became set on joining the Green Howards.
 He entered the Royal Military Academy, Sandhurst in September 1969 and was commissioned into the Green Howards as a second lieutenant on 30 July 1971.
 After a short period of leave, he was sent to Belfast, Northern Ireland, as a platoon commander.

-Upon completion of the tour, Dannatt returned to the British mainland to take a platoon commanders' course, after which he rejoined the Green Howards at their barracks in West Germany.
+Upon completion of the tour, Dannatt returned to Great Britain to take a platoon commanders' course, after which he rejoined the Green Howards at their barracks in West Germany.
 He and his platoon returned to Belfast in late 1972.
 For gallantry on an operation in which his platoon came under fire in East Belfast on 7 February 1972, he was later awarded the Military Cross.
 His first promotion was to lieutenant on 30 January 1973.

-Having completed his tour in Northern Ireland, Dannatt applied to take an "in-service" degree — a degree at a civilian university sponsored by the Army — at Hatfield College, Durham University.
+Having completed his tour in Northern Ireland, Dannatt applied to take an "in-service" degree — a degree at a civilian university sponsored by the army — at Hatfield College, Durham University.
 He was accepted, and commenced study of economic history later in 1973.
 During his first year at university, Dannatt attended a debate at Trinity College, Dublin — a rare opportunity for a serving British officer at the height of The Troubles.

 In 1974, he was involved in fundraising for a specially adapted Mini car to be provided for a disabled fellow student, Sue Foster, which included charity dinners held at various colleges and a sponsored walk to Scotch Corner and back.

 As part of the arrangement for the "in-service" degree, Dannatt was required to return to the Green Howards during the summer holidays.
 For both summers, the regiment was serving in Northern Ireland—in Armagh in 1974 and South Armagh in 1975.
 It was during the 1975 tour that Dannatt was involved in an operation to destroy an improvised explosive device.
 The device was booby-trapped, and an attempt to disable it resulted in its detonation.
 Dannatt was uninjured but four soldiers, including Dannatt's company commander, Major Peter Willis, were killed.
 Shortly thereafter, Dannatt arrested a man in connection with the incident and later gave evidence against him in court.
 Dannatt graduated in 1976 and, rejoining his regiment, was posted to Berlin.
 He was appointed battalion adjutant and promoted to captain in July 1977.